Mulvaney settles in at CFPB, says 'disregard' other acting director

-Office of Management and Budget Director Mick Mulvaney is "already hard at work" as acting director of the nation's top consumer protection agency, his spokesman said Monday morning.
+Office of Management and Budget Director Mick Mulvaney promised big changes to the nation's top consumer watchdog agency Monday, but that it would "stay open" for now.

+“Rumors that I’m going to set the place on fire or blow it up or lock the doors are completely false,” Mulvaney said during a news conference at the Consumer Financial Protection Bureau Monday.

+But, he added, "Anyone who thinks that a Trump administration CFPB is the same as an Obama CFPB is wrong."

+Though Mulvaney described his first day at the bureau as "extraordinarily smooth," it was also plagued with questions and confusion over his legitimacy as acting director.

-Mulvaney's first move?
-An email telling staff to ignore all communication from the other acting director.
+Mulvaney's opening parry was an email telling CFPB staff to ignore all communication from Leandra English, the agency's deputy director who assumed the acting director role upon former chief Richard Cordray's resignation last week.
+English sent her own email to agency employees.

-Both Mulvaney, President Donald Trump's pick to temporarily lead the Consumer Financial Protection Bureau, and Leandra English, who was named deputy director by former agency chief Richard Cordray, sent emails to CFPB employees Monday morning.

-In his, Mulvaney told CFPB staffers to "disregard any instructions you receive from Ms. English in her presumed capacity as Acting Director" and to report any "additional communications from her...related in any way to the function of her actual or presumed official duties" to the general counsel.
+In his memo, Mulvaney told CFPB staffers to "disregard any instructions you receive from Ms. English in her presumed capacity as Acting Director" and to report any "additional communications from her...related in any way to the function of her actual or presumed official duties" to the general counsel.

 "I apologize for this being the very first thing you hear from me," the memo from Mulvaney continued.
 "However, under the circumstances I suppose it is necessary."